xbeast2/BonsaiTrees/README.md

     - Can still be inserted into upgrade slots, but effects are disabled.

+- `enablePollinatingUpgrade (default: true)`
+    - Enable pollinating upgrades?
+    - Required for trees to drop fruit-like items
+    - Can still be inserted into upgrade slots, but effects are disabled.

+- `enableForgeEnergyUpgrade (default: true)`
+    - Enable forge energy upgrades?
+    - Required for trees to consume energy for growth
+    - Can still be inserted into upgrade slots, but effects are disabled.

 - `showChanceInJEI (default: true)`
     - Show chance for drops in JEI
     - Not sure why you wouldn't want this.